-My name is Matt Rafalow and I am a Sociologist (PhD, University of California-Irvine) and a social scientist at Google (YouTube).
-I currently oversee YouTube’s research program on user experiences with live streaming and gaming.
+My name is Matt Rafalow and I am a Sociologist (PhD, University of California-Irvine), a social scientist at Google, and a Visiting Scholar at UC-Berkeley’s Center for Science, Technology, Medicine & Society.
+At Google I lead a research program on live streaming experiences.
 Before working at Google I was an ethnographer for many years with the Connected Learning Research Network.
 I have also been a researcher at Yahoo!
 Labs and GovLab.
-I strive to conduct research that blends academic inquiry with applied solutions that have a meaningful impact on users’ lives.
+I strive to conduct research that blends academic inquiry with applied solutions that have a meaningful impact.

-I was very fortunate during graduate school to be supported by such a great PhD committee: Cynthia Feliciano, Francesca Polletta, Ann Hironaka, and Mimi Ito.
 My research in education also benefits from my collaborative work with other scholars on youth peer practices with digital media.
 With other graduate students and faculty from research teams around the country, I have studied youth interaction across networked environments as part of the Connected Learning Research Network.
-We currently have a book forthcoming with NYU Press on learning in the digitally networked era that I’m really excited about.
+We just published Affinity Online: How Connection and Shared Interest Fuel Learning with NYU Press on learning in the digitally networked era that I’m really excited about.

 When I’m not doing research, I’m quite active with LGBTQ outreach both locally through mentorship and more broadly via the internets.
 I’m also really into cooking, and I am most certainly a dog person (especially when it comes to my own).